lawrennd/old_talks/_data-science/data-science-and-the-professions.md

 ---
-title: "Data Science: Is it Time for Professionalisation?"
+title: "Data Science and the Professions"
 abstract: >
   Machine learning methods and software are becoming widely deployed.
-But how are we sharing expertise about bottlenecks and pain points in deploying solutions?
+But as we deploy algorithms that operate on individual data, how do we account for their effect on society?
 In terms of the practice of data science, we seem to be at a similar point today as software engineering was in the early 1980s.
 Best practice is not widely understood or deployed.
-In this talk we will focus on two particular components of data science solutions: the preparation of data snd the deployment of machine learning systems.
+One aspect of professions is trust.
+How can we bring trust to the data-sphere?
 author:
 - given: Neil D.
   family: Lawrence